Frequently Asked Questions

 - The use of drop cords, extension cords, or surge protectors are prohibited in lounge areas, corridors, or other open areas.

-Quiet Hours are 10pm - 8am (Sunday - Thursday) and midnight - 10am (Friday - Saturday).
+Quiet hours are 10pm - 8am (Sunday - Thursday) and midnight - 10am (Friday - Saturday).
 Students shall observe and respect the rights of other students occupying University housing.
 Students will avoid excessive noise levels and will observe quiet hours for study established in each residence hall.
 All persons who are present in the residence halls will observe quiet hours as designated by each residence hall.
-At all times, residents need to be considerate of others' needs and respect the rights of others by being aware of the noise level on the hall.
+At all times residents need to be considerate of the needs of others and respect the rights of others by being aware of the noise level on the hall.
 At no time should there be an excessive amount of noise that will disrupt others.
 Noise that can be heard beyond two doors down from a room is likely excessive and potentially bothering other residents in the building.
 Beginning with the evening prior to reading day through closing, 24-hour quiet hours will be in effect.
-Violations of the quiet hour policy may result in a referral to the Office of Student Conduct.
+Violations of the quiet hour policy may result in a referral to Student Conduct.

 Students must follow the posting policies outlined below: